7 Possible Solutions to Food Insecurity from PA Hospitals

 Geisinger says patients are achieving remarkable results: on average, a two-point reduction in HbA1c, plus less need for medications and other health care services.

-Allegheny Health Network has opened a similar Healthy Food Center on its West Penn Hospital campus.
+Allegheny Health Network has opened a similar Healthy Food Center.

 - Food bucks and other healthy food incentives